 Here are a handful answers to get you started:

 - Streamline real-time contact capture: Input contact information from new prospects via a mobile or tablet device and get them into the sales funnel immediately.
 Create a custom, automated sales program that is built to complement your in-person connections.
-At Keap, we’ve embraced this by developing Snap, which makes it easy to add contacts to Infusionsoft by Keap from your smart phone so you can follow up immediately.
-Just take a photo of a business card with your smartphone and Snap will use that data to create a new contact record in Infusionsoft by Keap.
+At Keap, we’ve embraced this by developing Snap, which makes it easy to add contacts to Keap from your smart phone so you can follow up immediately.
+Just take a photo of a business card with your smartphone and Snap will use that data to create a new contact record in Keap.

 - Closely track sales team activity: Know how your individual salespeople are performing, down to the tactics they’re using and the types of prospects with whom they’re most effective.
 As your salespeople are out on the floor at conferences or making the rounds through their region, have them keep your CRM up to date and to also create automated campaigns that follow up on these in person meetings, personalized to the topics of interest for each prospect.